 Although the initial focus is for ad-related SDKs, developers of non-ad-related SDKs that seek a pro-privacy posture and believe they can operate under the conditions outlined above can share feedback about their SDKs running in the SDK Runtime.
 The SDK Runtime isn't designed to be compatible with all SDK designs, however.
 Beyond the documented limitations, the SDK Runtime is likely unsuitable for SDKs that need real-time or high throughput communications with the hosting app.

-Why did we choose process isolation instead of isolation within a process's Java-based runtime?
+Why choose process isolation instead of isolation within a process's Java-based runtime?

-Currently, the Java-based runtime doesn't readily facilitate the security boundaries necessary for the privacy guarantees we are seeking to offer Android users.
+Currently, the Java-based runtime doesn't readily facilitate the security boundaries necessary for the privacy guarantees that are desired for Android users.
 Attempting to implement something like this would likely require a multi-year effort, without a guarantee of success.
-So we chose to use process boundaries, a time-tested and well-understood technology.
+Therefore, the Privacy Sandbox uses use process boundaries, a time-tested and well-understood technology.